A quantitative subspace Balian-Low theorem: Introduction

 {}

-The paper is organized as follows.
-In Section \ref{s:prep} we provide the necessary notions, notations, and some basic results which will be used throughout the paper.
-Section \ref{s:diff} contains the aforementioned differentiability result for the time-frequency map of $\HH^1$-functions.
-The proof of Theorem \ref{t:quanty} is given in Section \ref{s:quanty_proof}.
-Finally, in Section \ref{s:ortho} we provide an explicit local lower bound $\alpha$ in the case where the Gabor system is orthonormal.
+The paper is organized as follows: In Section~\ref{s:prep}, we show how the main properties that we are interested in (the regularity of $g$, the property of $(g,\Lambda)$ being a Riesz sequence, and the distance $\dist (\pi(\mu), \calG(g,\Lambda))$) can be described via the Zak transform and certain associated matrix multiplication operators.
+Section~\ref{s:diff} contains the aforementioned differentiability result for the time-frequency map of $\HH^1(\R)$ functions.
+The proof of Theorem~\ref{t:quanty} is given in Section~\ref{s:quanty_proof}.
+Finally, in Section~\ref{s:ortho} we provide an explicit local lower bound $\LowerBound$ in the case where the Gabor system is orthonormal.

-Several results that are technical or only tangentially related to the core arguments are deferred to Appendix~\ref{sec:Auxiliary}.
-Although most of them should be well-known or be considered folklore, we include their proofs for the sake of completeness.
+Several results that are technical or only tangentially related to the core arguments are deferred to \ref{sec:Auxiliary}.
+Although most of them should be well-known or be considered folklore, we either give detailed references or include their proofs for the sake of completeness.